2017-usfca-biol-395/emmagibson-week07-homework-R-and-Rmarkdown/Analysis_of_BLAST_Results.md

 # similar among the sexes, and graphs the 10 most
 # abundant species from the 30 most similar species
 mf_in_common %>%
+# first, we make 2 new columns with the percent of
+# total matches in male/female hands each species
+# makes up.
+Using the raw totals would throw off the
+# analysis, because there was a different total of
+# sequences in male vs female hands
   mutate(f_pcnt = female / sum(mf_in_common$female, na.rm = TRUE),
          m_pcnt = male / sum(mf_in_common$male, na.rm = TRUE)) %>%
+# next, we change all of the blank slots where one
+# of the sexes had no sequences from a blank to a 0
   mutate(f_pcnt = ifelse(is.na(f_pcnt), 0, f_pcnt),
          m_pcnt = ifelse(is.na(m_pcnt), 0, m_pcnt)) %>%
+# then, we find the absolute value of the difference
+# between the two percent values, so we can find which
+# species have the smallest difference
   mutate(diff = abs(f_pcnt - m_pcnt)) %>%
   mutate(m_f = female + male, mf_pcnt = m_pcnt + f_pcnt) %>%
   arrange(desc(m_f)) %>%